shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Str, Dex, Con

-Racial Ability: Hindsight.
+Species Ability: Hindsight.
 As an action, you can view any event that has happened where you are standing.

 Languages: Common, Howl (send messages across long distances)